 Enjoy a classic New Zealand holiday beside the beach at this friendly coastal town.
-As well as countless water activities, there’s plenty of great cafes, boutique shops and a selection of picturesque walking and cycle trails.
-Waihi Beach offers the chance to learn to surf at one of New Zealand’s safest surf beaches.
+As well as countless water activities, there are plenty of great cafés, boutique shops and a selection of picturesque walking and cycle trails.
+Waihī Beach offers the chance to learn to surf at one of New Zealand’s safest surf beaches.

 Waihī Beach is a 40-minute drive following the scenic coastline north from Tauranga.
-It’s worth doing the short 45-minute walk over the hill to Orokawa Bay – a beautifully secluded bay lined with pōhutukawa trees, it feels like you’re a million miles away from civilisation.
+It’s worth doing the short 45-minute walk over the hill to Orokawa Bay – a beautifully secluded bay lined with Pōhutukawa trees.
+You'll feel like you’re a million miles away from civilisation.

 PILOT BAY BEACH

 For something a little calmer, try Pilot Bay, located on the harbour side of the Mount Maunganui peninsula.
-There is so much to love about this tranquil bay, from the calm waters perfect for swimming (it’s a favourite for young families) to the stunning sunsets (even better if you can catch a cruise ship leaving port).
-Pilot Bay – voted the eighth best beach in New Zealand in 2019 – is ideal all year round, the view is always spectacular and access is easy, with plenty of parking on the road.
+There is so much to love about this tranquil bay, from the calm waters perfect for swimming that make it a firm favourite for young families.
+The stunning sunsets are even better if you can catch a cruise ship leaving the port.
+Pilot Bay – voted the eighth-best beach in New Zealand in 2019 – is ideal all year round.
+The view is always spectacular and access is easy with plenty of parking on the road and bike racks.

-Thanks to the mostly calm waters (it can get windy – particularly in October), Pilot Bay is ideal for water sports including SUPing, kayaking, and sailing.
-Take a blanket, grab some fish and chips (there’s a fish and chip shop at the port end of Pilot Bay) and sit back, relax, and take in the scenery.
+Thanks to the mostly calm waters, Pilot Bay is ideal for water sports including SUPing, kayaking, and sailing.
+Take a blanket, grab some fish and chips (there’s a superb fish and chip shop at the port end of Pilot Bay) and sit back, relax, and take in the scenery.